 Johnson & Wales University (JWU) is committed to creating and maintaining a community that fosters the health and safety of every student, as well as personal responsibility and decision-making.
-If a student is experiencing an alcohol or drug-related emergency, the health and safety of that student is the most important concern.
-JWU wants to encourage students to call for help for themselves or on behalf of others, when they witness, are made aware of, or are experiencing such an emergency.
+If a student is experiencing an alcohol or drug-related emergency, the health and safety of tha student is he most important concern.
+JWU wants to encourage students to call for help for themselves or on behalf of others, when they witness, are made a are of, or are experiencing such an emergency

 As such, there will be no formal hearing through JWU's Conduct Review Process (p.
-73) for alcohol or drug policy violations related to the medical emergency, for either the reporting student and/or the student in need of help.
-However, they may be required to meet with an administrator for an educational conversation.
-An administrator may also encourage the student to attend an educational program or utilize on-campus resources.
-Failure to participate in any such educational conversation will result in a hold being placed on the student's account.
-This policy also applies to student organizations and their members involved in the reported incident.
+75) for alcohol or drug policy violations related to the medical emergency, for either the reporting student and/or the student in need of help Ho ever, they may be required to meet with an administrator for an educational conversation.
+An administrator may also encourage the student o attend an educational program or utilize on-campus resources.
+Failure o participate in any such educational conversation will result in a hold being placed on the student's account.
+This policy also applies to student organizations and their members involved in the repor ed incident.

 The person/group calling for help on behalf of another student is strongly encouraged to remain with the student experiencing the medical emergency until medical attention arrives.
-This policy does not apply to individuals who did not seek assistance for a medical emergency related to alcohol or other drugs but, instead, were found to be in need of assistance by university officials or others (including but not limited to Resident Assistants, Campus Safety & Security ["CS&S"] officers, faculty members, etc.).
+This policy does not apply to individuals who did not seek assistance for a medical emergency related to alcohol or other drugs but, instead, were found to be in need of assistance by university officials or others (including but not limited to Resident Assistants, Campus Safe y & Security ["CS&S"] officers, faculty members, etc).

-The health and safety of every student at JWU is of utmost importance.
-JWU recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that an incident of violence occurs, including, but not limited to, domestic violence, dating violence, stalking, or sexual assault may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-JWU strongly encourages students to report incidents of violence to institution officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of violence to JWU's officials or law enforcement will not be subject to JWU's Conduct Review Process for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the incident of violence.
+The health and safety of every student at JWU is of utmost importance JWU recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that an incident of violence occurs, including, but not limited to, domestic violence, dating violence, stalking, or sexual assault may be hesitant to repor such incidents due to fear of potential consequences for their own conduct.
+JWU strongly encourages students to report incidents of violence to institution officials A bystander acting in good faith or a repor ing individual acting in good faith that discloses any incident of violence to JWU's officials or la enforcement will not be subject to JWU's Conduct Review Process for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the incident of violence

-This policy is not intended to shield or protect those students or organizations in cases of extreme, flagrant, or repeated violations of the Student Code of Conduct (p.
-71).
-In cases where extreme, flagrant, or repeated violations occur, the university reserves the right to implement the Conduct Review
+This policy is not intended to shield or protect those students or organizations in cases of ex reme, flagrant or repeated violations of the Student Code of

-Process on a case-by-case basis, regardless of the manner in which the incident was reported.
-For such cases, the vice president of student affairs and dean of students, director of community standards and conduct, or any such person's designee will make the final determination as to the applicability of this policy.
+Conduc (p.
+73).
+In cases where ex reme, flagrant or repeated violations occur, the university reserves the right to implement the Conduc Review Process on a case-by-case basis, regardless of the manner in which the incident was reported.
+For such cases, the vice president of student affairs and dean of students, director of community standards and conduct, or any such person's designee will make the final determination as to the applicability of this policy n any emergency Johnson & Wales University strongly encourages students o call CS&S or 911 for immediate assistance